Siemens Venture

 Siemens Venture is a type of locomotive-hauled passenger railroad car built by Siemens Mobility for the North American market.
 The cars are derived from the Siemens Viaggio Comfort cars used in Europe, with adaptations for North American operations.
 The cars entered service with Brightline in 2018 and with Amtrak Midwest (services funded by Illinois, Michigan, Missouri, and Wisconsin) in 2022.
 They have also been ordered by Amtrak for national and other state-supported routes (including those in California, Washington, Oregon, New York, Pennsylvania, Massachusetts, Maine, Virginia, North Carolina, and Vermont), Via Rail, and Ontario Northland.
-The Venture cars will also be used on Amtrak’s Airo trainsets.
+The Venture cars will also be used on Amtrak Airo trainsets.